Ha-Duong-88/Election_Analysis/README.md

   4) Percentage of votes each candidate won
   5) The winner of the election based on popular vote

-# Election-Audit Results: Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.
+# Election-Audit Results

   * How many votes were cast in this congressional election?
   The total number of votes cast was 369, 711

-  * The following is a print-out from the command line on the break-down of the number of votes and the percentage of the votes for each county and candidate in the precinct
+  * The following is a print-out from the command line of the break-down of the number of votes and the percentage of the votes for each county and candidate in the precinct

   Election Results
   -------------------------